bup/bup/Documentation/bup-get.1.md

     below).
-Currently, `--rewrite`, `---repair`, or `--copy` must be specified whenever the source and destination repository configurations differ in a relevant way, and so far, `--rewrite` is only supported for appends and picks.
-This option is also contextual (see CONTEXTUAL OPTIONS).
+Currently, `--rewrite`, `---repair`, or `--copy` must be specified whenever the source and destination repository configurations differ in a relevant way, and so far, `--rewrite` is only supported for appends and picks of saves (e.g. not trees).

     Note that rewriting a git-created save may, and for now will, introduce bup-related changes.
 Further, while tested, `--rewrite` is relatively new and so warrants even more caution (see CAUTION above) than `bup get` itself.
 Please consider validating the results carefully for now.

+    This option is contextual (see CONTEXTUAL OPTIONS).

 \--repair
 :   in addition to what `--rewrite` does, perform all known repairs